Early Stage Support Group Facilitators

 Join our volunteer team and help to create a safe and open space for people with early stage dementia by becoming an Early Stage Support Group Facilitator.

-We are mindful of the importance of social distancing and the role we play in our communities to protect the health of our clients, employees and their families during COVID-19.
-We have therefore suspended the Society's in-person activities and volunteer engagement program for the next while - this includes Minds in Motion®, support groups and other education.
+We are mindful of the importance of social distancing and the role we play in our communities to protect the health of our clients, employees, volunteers and their families.
+We recently reopened in-person programs along with the associated volunteer opportunities.
+Please note, in-person volunteers are required to provide proof of vaccination; wearing a mask is optional.

 “It’s important to get involved with an Alzheimer Society support group as soon as you are diagnosed.
 The encouragement is helpful.
 I think it would be very easy to get into a depression and I think that it is tremendously uplifting for me to go to those meetings.”

 Early Stage Support Group Facilitators create a safe and open space for people with early stage dementia to share their concerns and solutions.
 When needed, Support Group facilitators offer information to support participants in their decision-making.
 Facilitators are people with discretion, empathy, strong listening skills, and a belief in the capacity of peers to help one another.